-X-Pack security introduces the concept of authorization to Elasticsearch.
-Authorization is the process of determining whether the user behind an incoming request is allowed to execute it.
-This process takes place once a request is successfully authenticated and the user behind the request is identified.
+X-Pack security introduces the concept of authorization to the Elastic Stack.
+Authorization is the process of determining whether the user behind an incoming request is allowed to execute the request.

 - Secured Resource

 - A resource to which access is restricted.
 Indices, aliases, documents, fields, users, and the Elasticsearch cluster itself are all examples of secured objects.